Robert Van Lancker

-Robert Van Lancker (born 11 December 1946) is a Belgian track cyclist who mostly competed in sprint and tandem events (together with Daniel Goens), in which he won eight medals at the world championships between 1967 and 1974.
+Robert Vanlancker (born 11 December 1946) is a Belgian track cyclist who mostly competed in sprint and tandem events (together with Daniel Goens), in which he won eight medals at the world championships between 1967 and 1974.
 At the 1968 Summer Olympics he won a bronze medal in the tandem and failed to reach the final in the individual sprint.
 Next year he turned professional and competed until 1976.